-The biggest challenge for every long-distance flyer is not being able to follow routine.
-People forget to brush and floss and even rinse their mouth regularly.
+The biggest challenge for every long-distance flyer is not being able to follow a routine.
+People forget to brush and floss and even rinse their mouths regularly.
 This makes for the perfect recipe for the development of tooth decay and gum disease.

 Here are some other issues flyers can face:

 We get it, if you are stuck in the middle seat of Row 86 on the plane, going to the washroom to brush or rinse every time you eat something is not easy.
 But here are a few essential dental care tips that will help you step off a long-haul flight with a clean and fresh feeling mouth.